 There are two distinct but related feelings that I want to share.

-I'm at a queer open mic event. • I don't feel like I have anything to say tonight, I'm not really a poet after all, • so I just listen • and wish I were one of the beautiful queers filling the space with their resonant voices.
+I'm at a queer open mic event. • I don't feel like I have anything to say tonight.
+Something feels off about the night, • I'm not what I'd call a poet anyways, so I just listen • and wish I were one of the beautiful queers whose voices resonate throughout the space.

-Yeah, I'm not really a poet, • but do I recall recently writing a brief passage. • Something that struck me one day, and I felt the need to jot it down before the words could be forgotten, • left unfinished • sort of as a memo to myself to flesh it out later.
+Despite not planning to say words, • I faintly recall writing a brief passage recently. • Not much more than a story prompt, it was something that struck me one day, • something I thought I needed to jot it down before the words could be forgotten, • something I left unfinished • sort of as a memo to myself to flesh it out later.

-Everyone takes a breather, and the mic goes quiet, • so I find that passage and re-read it from my phone:
+Everyone takes a breather, and the mic goes quiet, • so I find that passage and re-read it from my phone.
+It goes like this:

 "I can sense the knives hanging in the air and I don't know whose hands are ready to reach for them."